Ibai Gómez: Later career

 Goméz moved abroad for the first time in his career in March 2022, with the 32-year-old signing with Foolad F.C. in the Persian Gulf Pro League.
 With his new team, he made four appearances in the AFC Champions League.

 On 27 July 2022, Gómez returned to his homeland on a one-year contract at Primera Federación side Deportivo de La Coruña, with the option of a one-year extension.
 In November, however, he announced his retirement.

 Coaching career

 Gómez began working as a manager with his first club Santutxu's youths.
 On 23 February 2024, he was appointed as head coach of the Dominican Republic national under-23 team ahead of the 2024 Olympic Games in France.

 In May 2024, Gómez became the manager of Segunda Federación's Arenas Club de Getxo on a two-year deal.
 On 6 June of the following year, after leading the club to a promotion to Primera Federación, he left.

-On 25 June 2025, Gómez was appointed at Segunda División side FC Andorra, replacing Beto Company.
+Gómez was appointed at Segunda División side FC Andorra on 25 June 2025, replacing Beto Company.
+On 23 November, after eight matches without a win, he resigned.

+On 4 June 2026, Gómez was announced as head coach of Real Zaragoza for the upcoming campaign, their first ever in the third tier, with an option for two additional seasons.